BroRocket/Pixel-Casino/README.md

 - **Starting Balance:** Every player begins with 500 currency.
 - **Blackjack Rules:**
   - Dealer stands on all 17s.
-  - No double after splits, but you may split as many times as you'd like.
   - Blackjack pays 2 to 1.
+  - Infinite Splits
-  - The deck is comprised of 6 decks and is shuffled after 4/5 of the cards have been played.
+  - The deck is made of 6 decks and is shuffled after 3/4 of the cards have been played.
   - Cards are dealt unbiased and at random, simulating a real deck.
   - No insurance is offered, and the dealer always checks for blackjack before play starts.